 Medication may be considered when symptoms are moderate to severe, therapy alone is not enough, or access to specialized therapy is limited.
 Selective serotonin reuptake inhibitors, or SSRIs, are often discussed in OCD care.
 Age ranges, indications, and safety details vary by medicine, so a prescriber should explain the rationale and monitoring plan.

 Parents do not need to become medication experts overnight.
 It helps to ask what symptom the medicine is meant to target, how progress will be monitored, what side effects to watch for, and when to call the prescriber.
-The Anxiety Medication Basics article offers general medication literacy that can support better conversations.
+If a clinician names a medication, neutral product references such as Fluvoxamine, Fluoxetine, and Sertraline Tablets may help families prepare questions, but they are not prescribing guidance.

 A Practical Parent Checklist for Support